jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Spiritual traditions, therapeutic work, contemplative practices, deep relationships —
 all can serve as scaffolding for tone after a Flash.

-The scroll does not prescribe methods.
+The book does not prescribe methods.
 It names the **structure**:

 > Coherence arrived.